nickjj/runninginproduction.com/tags/redhat.md

 layout: "tags"
 tag: "redhat"

-title: "Using RedHat in Production"
+title: "Websites Using RedHat in Production"
 description:
-  Podcast episodes and interviews filtered by the RedHat tag.
+  Podcast episodes and interviews where developers talk about the pros and cons of running RedHat on their servers.
 ---